wvchallenges/se-challenge-expenses/README.markdown

 ## Installation instructions

-I hope you know how to complete the first two steps.

-1. Install Ruby on Rails 5 and Ruby 2.2.2.
+1. Install Ruby on Rails 5 and Ruby 2.2.2
 2. Install Sqlite3.
 3. Clone my fork of the repo: 'git clone git@github.com:adriaanlabusc/se-challenge.git'.
 4. cd into the data-importer direcotry
 5. Run 'bundle install'
 6. Run 'rake db:migrate'
+8. Run 'rake db:seed'
-7. Run 'rails server'
+9. Run 'rails server'
-8. Navigate your browser to 'http://0.0.0.0:3000/admin/login'
+10. Navigate your browser to 'http://0.0.0.0:3000/admin/login'
-9. Login using the username: admin@example.com and the password: password
+11. Login using the username: admin@example.com and the password: password
-10. You can now upload a CSV file on the Csv Files tab.
+12. You can now upload a CSV file on the Csv Files tab and will see a monthly summary of expenses.
+Note that the total includes tax.

 ## Features/Thought process